 The 20-Minute Performance Lunch

+The post lunch energy crash is one of the most expensive productivity problems nobody talks about.
 Most executives eat lunch like they're refuelling a car — whatever's fast, whatever's close, whatever doesn't require thought.
 The result is a predictable 2pm crash: brain fog, declining willpower, and a reliance on caffeine to drag through the afternoon.

 The Glycaemic Load Problem